John E. Erickson (Montana politician)

 John Edward Erickson (March 14, 1863 – May 25, 1946) was an American politician of the Democratic Party from Montana.
-He served as the eighth Governor of Montana and as a United States senator.
+He served as the eighth governor of Montana and as a United States senator.

 Biography

 Erickson was born in Stoughton, Wisconsin.
 He was the son of E. Erickson and Olene Alma Erickson, both Norwegian immigrants.
 When he was one year old, he moved with his parents to Eureka, Kansas.
 He graduated from Washburn University in Topeka, Kansas in 1890.
 He studied law, was admitted to the bar in 1891 at Eureka, Kansas.
 He married Grace Vance in 1898 and they had three children.
+Erickson's nephew, Dale Prather, was an NFL player.